What’s the average class size at Florida Poly?

 Do you offer graduate degree programs?

 Yes.
-Florida Poly offers a Master of Science in Engineering Degree and a Master of Science in Innovation & Technology Degree.
-For graduate applicants seeking a master’s degree, visit the graduate application page.
-Graduate admissions application information and academic information are located in the Graduate Admissions section.
+Florida Poly offers a Master of Science in Engineering and a Master of Science in Computer Science.
+For applicants seeking admission to Florida Poly’s graduate school visit the graduate admissions page.

 Do you accept secondary (high school) or university transcripts from international schools?

 Yes, we do accept transcripts from international schools.
 We require transcripts that are translated into English and evaluated for U.S. credit equivalency if the school uses a different grading system and/or if they are not already in English.
 You can use the Academic Evaluation Services (AES), World Education Services (WES) or Josef Silny & Associates, Inc to perform the official evaluation and translation.* All costs to perform these services are the responsibility of the student, and official sealed copies must be submitted. *If you are submitting international secondary school (high school equivalent) transcripts, you must submit a document-by-document evaluation with a GPA calculation.
 Post-secondary/university school transcript submissions must have a course-by-course evaluation completed.